-Related work: This paper relates to prior studies that estimate the effect of credit supply shocks.
+Related Work: This paper relates to prior studies that estimate the effect of credit supply shocks.
 It is closest to Chodorow-Reich (2014), given that the empirical application is based on his framework for measuring relationships and bank shocks in the U.S. syndicated loan market after the financial crisis.10 Relative to this literature, I focus on the explicit mechanism through which bank-specific shocks impact firm borrowing and isolate the effects of informational frictions.
 This paper offers a direct empirical test of the model of Dell'Ariccia and Marquez (2004).
 I also contribute to the growing literature on estimating informational frictions in credit markets by estimating a model.
-Crawford et al. (2018) quantify asymmetric information in lending markets by estimating a structural model of credit demand on small business loans data from Italy.
+Crawford, Pavanini, and Schivardi (2018) quantify asymmetric information in lending markets by estimating a structural model of credit demand on small business loans data from Italy.
 Their main focus is on the interaction of market power and asymmetric information between borrowers and lenders in the market for first-time loans, abstracting from dynamic issues of lending relationships.

 This paper also adds to the growing body of empirical studies examining the impact of asymmetric information in credit markets by developing new empirical strategies to measure private information.
-For instance, Adelino et al. (2019) study trade delays as a signal of quality in the mortgage market.
+For instance, Adelino, Gerardi, and Hartman-Glaser (2019) study trade delays as a signal of quality in the mortgage market.
 Botsch and Vanasco (2019) study learning by lending in banking relationships in the syndicated loan market.
 Stroebel (2016) exploits the difference between vertically integrated and nonintegrated mortgage lenders to show that asymmetric information about collateral values is a significant source of adverse selection in this market.
 Kurlat and Stroebel (2015) find that asymmetric information with sellers and within buyers is substantial and has key implications for housing markets.
-Hertzberg et al. (2018) find evidence of screening on loan terms in online credit markets.
-Finally, a number of works study soft information in lending, including Hoshi et al. (1991), Mian (2006), Liberti and Mian (2009), Hertzberg et al. (2010), Rajan et al. (2015), Sutherland (2018), Iyer et al. (2016), Agarwal and Hauswald (2010), and Keys et al. (2010).
+Hertzberg, Liberman, and Paravisini (2018) find evidence of screening on loan terms in online credit markets.
+Finally, a number of works study soft information in lending, including Hoshi, Kashyap, and Scharfstein (1991), Mian (2006), Liberti and Mian (2009), Hertzberg, Liberti, and Paravisini (2010), Rajan, Seru, and Vig (2015), Sutherland (2018), Iyer et al. (2016), Agarwal and Hauswald (2010), and Keys et al. (2010).
 For a sharp analysis of lending relationships and matching in the syndicated loan market, see Schwert (2018).